matsek/springboot-rest-sample/README.md

 We don't want to expose database entities in the API-layer.
 This we solve by introducing DTOs.

 Here we will use a mapper tool called MapStruct that maps between entities and DTOs.

+## Step 4 ##
+Using Spring profiles and loading example data

+### Spring profiles ###
+We now convert our application.properties to application.yaml.
+This to make it easier to use Spring profiles.

+1. Look att application.yaml!

+### Example data ###
+When using an application it is often very useful to load some example data, especially if the data should be shown in a GUI!

+The loading of the example data is tied to the Spring profile example, look at the beginning of the file.